Does Smoking Affect Your Teeth - The Long Term and Short Term Effects of Smoking

-It is not a breaking news if you were told that smoking is bad for you!
-The long term effects of smoking can be severe and could lead to a wide range of health problems.
-However, in spite of the various warnings on the health effects of smoking most smokers out there tend to ignore these warnings, while blatantly disregarding its many consequences.
+It is not breaking news if you were told that smoking is bad for you!
+The long term effects of smoking can be severe and could lead to a wide range of general and oral health problems.
+Does smoking affect your teeth?
+Yes, it does!
+However, in spite of the various warnings on the health effects of smoking, most smokers choose to ignore these, while blatantly disregarding its many consequences.

 To bring things into perspective, here is some data from the Australian Institute of Health and Welfare which shows that smoking is prevalent in the Australian population, with nearly half (49%) being current or former smokers.

-According to the reports, 12% people in the age group 14 and over smoke daily, while 89% individuals take to smoking in their teens.
-Moreover, with an estimated 37,300 treatment episodes provided by specialist alcohol and other drug agencies in 2014–15, most of the cases involved nicotine as a drug of concern.
+According to the reports, 12% of people in the age group 14 and over smoke daily, while 89% of individuals take to smoking in their teens.
+Moreover, with an estimated 37,300 treatment episodes provided by specialist alcohol and other drug agencies in 2014-2015, most of the cases involved nicotine as a drug of concern.

 Smoking and General Health – What Does Smoking Do To You?